amybingzhao/sushi-survivor/README.md

 Known bugs:
 * If you press the same cheat key multiple times in quick succession, it'll get stuck on that cheat for W and E (e.g. if you press W twice in a row, the sprites might stay permanently slowed).
+* To transition from table level to customer level, must hold ENTER down.
+Since it's being polled every 1 second, if you just press it, sometimes it misses the key press.

 Extra features:
 * Splash screen with loading bar